-For those struggling with a substance use disorder, an addiction to drugs or alcohol, coming to accept that they are not just abusing a substance but are dependent upon it can be a challenge.
-Denial in addiction is very common.
-Unfortunately, this leads many who are addicted only turning to help when they experience an extreme state like overdose or legal troubles.
+For those struggling with a substance use disorder (SUD), or an addiction to drugs or alcohol, accepting that they are not just abusing a substance but are dependent upon it can be a challenge.
+Denial in addiction cases is pervasive.
+Unfortunately, addiction denial leads to many people struggling with SUDs only turning to professional help when they experience an extreme state like an overdose or legal troubles.

-What Denial in Addiction Entails
+What Denial in Addiction Cases Entails

 Few people start with a full-blown addiction to alcohol or drugs.
 It typically creeps up slowly, building as it goes, which is why it can be easy to ignore the signs that your use is getting out of hand.
-When well-meaning friends and family give gentle nudges, we tend to blow it off and make excuses.
+When well-meaning friends and family give gentle nudges, you may tend to blow it off and make excuses.

-What Does Denial Look Like?
+What Does Addiction Denial Look Like?

 Denial comes in many forms and can look different depending on your personality and circumstances.
 How do people know when they are in denial about their substance abuse?
 Here are just a few examples to let you know if you have a problem with denial:

-- You know that you have a problem but choose to ignore it anyway, lying to yourself and your loved ones.
+- You know you have a problem but choose to ignore it anyway, lying to yourself and your loved ones.

 - You compare yourself to your peers to determine acceptable use.